morris/lessql/README.md

 	)
 );

-// creates a post, two new categorizations, a new category
+// Creates a post, and a new category, two new categorizations
-// and connects them all correctly
+// and connects them all correctly.
 $row->save();
 ```

 ## Features

-- Traverse related tables with a minimal amount of queries (automatic eager loading)
+- Efficient deep finding through intelligent eager loading
+- Constant number of queries, no N+1 problems
-- Save related structures with one method call
+- Save complex, nested structures with one method call
 - Convention over configuration
 - Work closely to your database: LessQL is not an ORM
-- Does not attempt to analyze the database, instead relies on conventions and minimal user hints
+- No glue code required
-- Clean, readable source code so forks and extensions are easy to develop
+- Clean, readable source code
 - Fully tested with SQLite3, MySQL and PostgreSQL
 - MIT license